What is acne?

-If you have just a few pimples to treat, you can get an acne cream without a prescription.
+If you have mild acne, you can get an acne cream without a prescription.
 Look for one that has adapalene, benzoyl peroxide, or salicylic acid.
-These work best when used just the way the label says.
+These work best when they're used just the way the label says.

-It isn't just teens who are affected by acne.
-Sometimes newborns have acne because their mothers pass hormones to them just before delivery.
+Sometimes newborns have acne because their mothers pass hormones to them just before they are born.
 Acne can also appear when the stress of birth causes the baby's body to release hormones on its own.
 Young children and older adults also may get acne.

 Severe acne can produce hundreds of pimples that cover large areas of skin.
 Cystic lesions are pimples that are large and deep.
 These lesions are often painful and can leave scars on your skin.

 Acne develops most often in the teen and young adult years.
 During this time, both males and females usually produce more testosterone than at any other time in life.
 This hormone causes oil glands to produce more oil (sebum).
-The extra oil can clog pores and cause acne.
-Bacteria can grow in this mixture.
-And if the mixture leaks into nearby tissues, it causes swelling, redness, and pus (pimples).
+The extra oil and dead skin cells can clog pores.
+This traps bacteria inside the pores causing swelling, redness, and pus (pimples).

 Acne usually gets better in the adult years when your body produces less testosterone.
 Still, some women have premenstrual acne flare-ups well into adulthood.

-When To Call a Doctor
+When to Call

 Call a doctor if: